Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Diving and snorkeling around the caves

 The capital of Zakynthos, Zante Town combines heritage, liveliness and a relaxed way of life.
-This port city was largely rebuilt after the 1953 earthquake.
-Yet it retains an authentic atmosphere, steeped in history and tradition.
+So, if you’re looking for an immersive visit to Zakynthos, this port town is a must.
+Although it was largely rebuilt after the 1953 earthquake, it still retains an authentic atmosphere, steeped in history and tradition.

 A center marked by Venetian heritage

-Take a stroll through the center and you’ll discover Venetian-influenced buildings.
+Take a stroll through the center and you’ll discover buildings with Venetian influences.
 Many Orthodox churches have been lovingly restored, such as St. Dionysios, which houses the relics of the island’s patron saint.
 Solomos Square, lined with museums and cafés, reflects the soul of the city.

 A history shaped by Mediterranean powers

 Zante Town has lived through many eras.
 Under Venetian rule from the 15th to the 18th century, the town enjoyed a period of prosperity.
-The Venetians introduced distinct architectural styles, visible in the old facades and alleyways.
-The island then passed briefly under French and then British control, before becoming part of Greece in 1864.
-This mix of influences gives the city its unique identity, at once Western and profoundly Greek.
+The Venetians introduced distinct architectural styles, visible in the facades and ancient alleyways.
+The island was then briefly under French and then British control, before becoming part of Greece in 1864.
+This blend of influences gives the city its unique identity, at once Western and profoundly Greek.

 A city between land and sea

-Zante Town stretches harmoniously along the bustling harbor.
+Zante Town stretches harmoniously along the bustling port.
 From late afternoon onwards, it’s particularly pleasant to stroll along the waterfront.
-Strolling along the quayside, you can watch the ferries dock, admire the elegant yachts anchored in the bay or simply soak up the local atmosphere.
+Along the quayside, you can watch the ferries dock, admire the elegant yachts anchored in the bay or simply soak up the local atmosphere.
 The atmosphere is friendly and relaxed, ideal for a gentle end to the day.

 Culture and museums